Haantjes Algebras of Classical Integrable Systems

 \section{Introduction}

-Integrable systems play a relevant role in modern science: they are ubiquitous in many branches of modern mathematics and theoretical physics.
-This is the reason motivating in the last decades the search for intrinsic mathematical structures underlying the notion of integrability.
-In particular, the investigation of the properties of exactly solvability of integrable systems led to the discovery of important analytic and geometric techniques.
-Finite-dimensional integrable models coming from classical or quantum mechanics, and the infinite-dimensional ones described in terms of soliton equations, share indeed many geometric and algebraic properties.
+Integrable systems are ubiquitous in many branches of modern mathematics and theoretical physics.
+Due to their relevance, in the last decades the search for intrinsic mathematical structures underlying the notion of integrability has been actively pursued.
+In particular, the investigation of the properties of exact solvability of integrable systems led to the discovery of new important analytic and geometric techniques.
+It is interesting to observe that finite-dimensional integrable models coming from classical or quantum mechanics share many geometric and algebraic properties with the infinite-dimensional ones described in terms of soliton equations.

-The study of the geometry of classical integrable systems has a long history, dating back to the works of Liouville, Jacobi, St\"{a}ckel, Eisenhart, Arnold, etc. In this context, the \textit{bi-Hamiltonian} approach has probed to be crucial.
+The study of the geometry of classical integrable systems has a long history, dating back to the works by Liouville, Jacobi, St\"{a}ckel, Eisenhart, Arnold, etc.

-Essentially, a bi-Hamiltonian manifold is a differentiable manifold endowed with a pencil of Poisson structures \cite{Magri78}.
-In particular, the special class of \textit{$\omega N$ manifolds}, introduced in \cite{MM,KM}, is characterized by a non-degenerate Poisson bivector (whose inverse provides a symplectic structure $\omega$), and a compatible $(1,1)$ tensor field $\boldsymbol{N}$ with vanishing Nijenhuis torsion.
-Such a tensor, also called hereditary operator, has a vanishing Nijenhuis torsion, as a consequence of the underlying bi-Hamiltonian structure.
-The class of $\omega N$ manifolds offers a coherent approach to the construction of separation variables, and has been successfully applied, for instance, to the study of Gelfand-Zakharevich systems \cite{GZ,IMM,FPrmp,FP,FPrcd}.
+In this context, the \textit{bi-Hamiltonian} approach has shown to be crucial for many respects.
+A bi-Hamiltonian manifold is a differentiable manifold endowed with a pencil of Poisson structures \cite{Magri78}.
+In particular, the special class of \textit{$\omega N$ manifolds}, introduced in \cite{MM,FP}, is characterized by a non-degenerate Poisson bivector (whose inverse provides a symplectic structure $\omega$), and a compatible $(1,1)$ tensor field $\boldsymbol{N}$, also called recursion or hereditary operator.
+Such a tensor has a vanishing Nijenhuis torsion as a consequence of the existence of an underlying bi-Hamiltonian structure.
+The class of $\omega N$ manifolds offers a coherent approach to the construction of separation variables; it has been successfully applied, for instance, to the study of Gelfand-Zakharevich systems \cite{GZ,IMM,FP}.

-The purpose of this paper is to present a new formulation of the notion of classical integrability, based on the theory of the \textit{Haantjes tensor}.
-This tensor has been introduced in 1955 by Haantjes in \cite{Haa}, as a natural generalization of the Nijenhuis tensor.
-Quite surprisingly, the relevance of the Haantjes differential-geometric work in the realm of integrable systems has not been recognized for a long time, with the exception of some applications to Hamiltonian systems of hydrodynamic type \cite{Fe,BogJMP,FeMa}.
+The purpose of this paper is to present a new formulation of classical integrability based on Haantjes operators, namely operator fields with vanishing \textit{Haantjes torsion}.
+The latter concept was introduced in 1955 by Haantjes in \cite{Haa} as a natural generalization of the Nijenhuis torsion \cite{GVY}.
+However, the relevance of the Haantjes differential-geometric work in the realm of integrable systems quite surprisingly has not been recognized for a long time, with the exception of some interesting applications to Hamiltonian systems of hydrodynamic type \cite{Fe,BogJMP,FeMa}.